Viti Levu: Geography, economy and ecology

-The eastern side of the island experiences heavy rainfall, particularly in the mountains, and is home to Fiji’s tropical moist forests.
-The western side (colloquially called the "burning west") is in the mountain range's rain shadow and is noticeably drier; it is home to Fiji’s tropical dry forests.
+The eastern side of the island experiences heavy rainfall, particularly in the mountains, and is home to Fiji's tropical moist forests.
+The western side (colloquially called the "burning west") is in the mountain range's rain shadow and is noticeably drier; it is home to Fiji's tropical dry forests.
 Accordingly, sugar cane production thrives in the west, while a dairy industry is being developed in the east.
 Fiji's largest cattle ranch, with 7000 head of cattle on 70 km², is in Yaqara, midway between Tavua and Rakiraki.
 The island of Viti Levu is the only known home of one of the world's largest insects, the Giant Fijian long-horned beetle.

 The island is susceptible to the effects of climate change.
 It is estimated that the compound effects of sea level rise and storm surge may result in a temporary relocation of a relatively high numbers of the inhabitants of Viti Levu, predominantly the northern and western parts, with an exposure of up to 6.75% of the islands' population in the future.

 Localities

 Viti Levu is home to the capital city of Suva, and to nearly three quarters of the population of the Republic of Fiji (about 580,000 people).
-Other important towns, which are spread out all along the coast, include Ba, Lautoka, Nadi, Nausori, Rakiraki, and Sigatoka.
-Two other well-known localities are Natadola Beach in Natadola, and Pacific Harbour (a resort centre about 50 kilometers from Suva).
+Other important towns and cities, which are spread out all along the coast, include Ba, Lautoka, Nadi, Nausori, Rakiraki, and Sigatoka.
+Two other well-known localities are Natadola Beach in Natadola (a luxurious Intercontinental Fiji Golf Resort and Spa & boutique accommodation at Natadola Beach Resort & Yatule Beach Resort), and Pacific Harbour (a resort centre about 50 kilometers from Suva).
 A single major road runs around the perimeter of Viti Levu.